 This chapter focuses on the areas of provisioning of tablets, pre-enumeration listing of households, EA identification, and census data collection.

+Enumeration and logistics during the non-digital vs digital era

-and logistics In the digital era, the traditional method of enumerating the population through face-to-face interviews is done using handheld devices (CAPI) or by self-enumeration online (CAWI).
+In the digital era, the traditional method of enumerating the population through face-to-face interviews is done using handheld devices (CAPI) or by self-enumeration online (CAWI).
 See also enumeration instruments.
 This means that the data is automatically captured electronically as opposed to using a paper questionnaire.
 In turn this means that the data is ready for monitoring progress of the census in real-time; analysis can be started sooner than in a non-digital census; and thus outputs can be produced in a more timely manner.

 However, the use of technology introduces the potential for one central disaster having an impact across the whole enumeration process, which is more devastating than in the non-digital census, where failures are more likely to have localized impacts.
 In addition, the failure of a significant part of the technology close to census day such as the central server can have a more serious impact and therefore a lot more preparation and testing is required compared to the non-digital census.